 Each child is valued and respected as a person.
-We are committed to helping children learn problem-solving skills, to become responsible for actions taken and to develop increased control over body and mind.
+We are committed to helping children learn problem-solving skills, become responsible for actions taken, and develop increased control over body and mind.
 Emphasis is on the whole child.
-Our staff, composed of skilled, caring teachers is committed to helping each child reach their full potential in the emotional, social, physical, creative, intellectual and cognitive domains.
+Our staff, composed of skilled, caring teachers is committed to helping each child reach their full potential in the emotional, social, physical, creative, intellectual, and cognitive domains.

-We are dedicated to establishing strong connections between children and their peers, children and staff and staff and families.
-At Christ the King, adults and children are partners in creating meaningful curriculum and growth experiences.
+We are dedicated to establishing strong connections between children and their peers, children and staff, and staff and families.
+At Christ the King, adults, and children are partners in creating meaningful curricula and growth experiences.